wilkart/homebrew-gridcoin/README.md

 # Gridcoin Research CLI for macOS

 ## Disclaimer
-This software is recognised as an OSX/CoinMiner by antimalware and antivirus tools.
+This software is identified as OSX/CoinMiner by antimalware and antivirus software.
-You have to temporarily disable that tools for an installation or upgrade.
+To proceed with installation or upgrade, you will need to temporarily disable these security tools.
-Also exclude or ignore the following path from a real time protection to run the wallet:
+Additionally, please ensure to exclude or ignore the following path from real-time protection in order to run the wallet.

     /opt/homebrew/Cellar/gridcoin-cli (Apple Silicon)

     /usr/local/Cellar/gridcoin-cli (Apple Intel)